MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-enterprise.md

 ## 1. Configure a database

 By default, the web node configuration sets up a local SQLite database.
+By default, the web node configuration sets up a local SQLite database.
 If you want to use a different or remote database, follow these instructions to [configure that database](configure-remote-database.md) (SQL Server or PostgreSQL).

 If you plan to configure multiple web nodes, then you **must** set up a [remote SQL Server or PostgreSQL database](configure-remote-database.md) so that data can be shared across web node services.